 Restaurant software platform Toast (NYSE:TOST) will be announcing earnings results tomorrow afternoon.
 Here's what to expect.

-Last quarter Toast reported revenues of $535 million, up 52% year on year, beating analyst revenue expectations by 9.07%.
-It was an incredible quarter for the company, with a significant improvement in gross margin and a very optimistic guidance for the next quarter.
+Last quarter Toast reported revenues of $486.3 million, up 105% year on year, beating analyst revenue expectations by 12.1%.
+It was a very strong quarter for the company, with an impressive beat of analyst estimates and an exceptional revenue growth.

 Is Toast buy or sell heading into the earnings?
 Read our full analysis here, it's free.

-This quarter analysts are expecting Toast's revenue to grow 52.4% year on year to $647.6 million, slowing down from the 192% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Adjusted loss is expected to come in at -$0.12 per share.
+This quarter analysts are expecting Toast's revenue to grow 87.5% year on year to $454.8 million, Adjusted loss is expected to come in at -$0.34 per share.

-Looking at Toast's peers in the vertical software segment, some of them have already reported Q2 earnings results, giving us a hint of what we can expect.
-Q2 Holdings delivered top-line growth of 13.5% year on year, beating analyst estimates by 0.03% and 2U reported revenues up 1.79% year on year, missing analyst estimates by 5.03%.
-Q2 Holdings traded down 4.01% on the results, and 2U was down 3.18%.
-Read our full analysis of Q2 Holdings's results here and 2U's results here.
+Looking at Toast's peers in the vertical software segment, some of them have already reported Q4 earnings results, giving us a hint of what we can expect.
+Unity (NYSE:U) delivered top-line growth of 43.3% year on year, beating analyst estimates by 6.81% and Doximity (NYSE:DOCS) reported revenues up 66.7% year on year, exceeding estimates by 13.4%.
+Unity traded up 17.5% on results, Doximity was up 24%.
+Read our full analysis of Unity's results here and Doximity's results here.

-There has been positive sentiment among investors in the software segment, with the stocks up on average 5.69% over the last month.
-Toast is up 15% during the same time, and is heading into the earnings with analyst price target of $21.4, compared to share price of $16.76.
+Investors in the software segment have had steady hands going into the earnings, with the stocks up on average 1.62% over the last month.
+Toast is up 15.3% during the same time, and is heading into the earnings with analyst price target of $61.9, compared to share price of $27.99.

 One way to find opportunities in the market is to watch for generational shifts in the economy.
 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks and as a result, the demand for cloud-native cybersecurity is skyrocketing.
 This company is leading a massive technological shift in the industry and with revenue growth of 70% year on year and best-in-class SaaS metrics it should definitely be on your radar.